sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(submitFormData('/foo', { method: 'post', target: '_top' }))
 -->

-Here, we’ve removed `options` from almost every line of the function body, which made it shorter and more readable.
+Here, we’ve removed the `options` object, that was used in almost every line of the function body, which made it shorter and more readable.

 #### Tips to avoid name clashes